Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 3. Hands move forward, parallel to the ground, and eyes straight.

-4. Slowly sit down, and your hands still parallel to the ground.
-When you lower your body, try to keep your back as straight as possible.
+4. Slowly sit down and your hands still parallel to the ground.
+When you lower your body, you try to keep your back as straight as possible.

 5. You don’t fully bend the knee, but keep it slightly open.
 The distance from the heel to the buttocks is 15 – 20 cm.